pingcap/talent-plan/rust/projects/project-1/project.md

 ## Introduction

-In this project you will create a simple in-memory key/value store that passes some tests and responds to command line arguments.
+In this project you will create a simple in-memory key/value store that maps strings to strings, and that passes some tests and responds to command line arguments.
 The focus of this project is on the tooling and setup that goes into a typical Rust project.

 If this sounds basic to you, please do the project anyway as it discusses some general patterns that will be used throughout the course.